HakkeiZOMbie/twist2_neck_ros2_smoothed/DEBRIEF.md

 This file is a guide for developers.
 If you are a user, read the README file instead.

+Note: A working prototype has been create, thus making this note irrelevant.
+Consult the README instead

 # TWIST2 Neck Ros2
 This repository is a ROS2 package for enabling XR teleoperation of the TWIST2 Neck (teleoperation with a VR headset).
 The package should contain: